Support Center for Configuration Manager

 You can't install the latest version if an older version is already installed

-If you already have an older version of Support Center installed, the version 1810 installer fails.
+If you already have an older version of Support Center installed, the new installer fails.
 This issue is due to how the files are versioned between the original version and the latest version.
 To work around this issue, uninstall the older version of Support Center first.
-Then install the latest version from Configuration Manager version 1810.
+Then install the latest version.

 Remote connections must include computer name or domain as part of the user name

 If you connect to a remote client from Support Center, you must provide the machine name or domain name for the user account when establishing the connection.
 If you use a shorthand computer name or domain name (such as